 The Indo-American Community Lectureship in India Studies enables ISAS to bring prominent individuals from India to Berkeley to deliver a lecture and interact with campus and community members during a two-week stay.
 The Lectureship brings a scholar from India every other year, and the Indian Council for Cultural Relations (ICCR) pays the visitor’s international airfare.
-Past Lectureship holders include Upendra Baxi, Andre Beteille, Madhav Gadgil, Ramachandra Guha, Meenakshi Mukherjee, Narendra Panjwani, Anuradha Kapur, and Dr. Ashis Nandy.
+Past Lectureship holders include Upendra Baxi, Andre Beteille, Madhav Gadgil, Ramachandra Guha, Meenakshi Mukherjee, Narendra Panjwani, Anuradha Kapur, Ashis Nandy, Amita Baviskar and Romila Thapar.
 The lectureship is an offshoot of the Indo Amercan Community Chair in India Studies.

 The "Maharaj Kaul Memorial Lecture" is an annual lecture series on the theme of social justice.
 This lecture series has been established in memory of Maharaj Kaul (1940 - 2009), a UC Berkeley alum, tireless campaigner against injustice and for peace, founder of groups such as India Relief and Education Fund, and Coalition Against Coalition, and long-time supporter of CSAS’s mission and activities.
 Our inaugural lecture was delivered by Palagummi Sainath.
 More details about the Maharaj Kaul Memorial fund here.